 **Feel free to use any favorite liquor, such as Grand Marnier, Triple Sec, Cognac, Armagnac, Brandy or even Bourbon.
 Or, simply omit the liquor and use 2 tsp vanilla extract.

 1 Preheat oven and prepare cake pans: Preheat oven to 350° F. Butter and flour three 9-inch round cake pans.

-2 In a large bowl, vigorously whisk together the dry ingredients: flour, baking soda, baking powder, salt, cinnamon, and nutmeg (optional).
+2 Whisk together dry ingredients: In a large bowl, vigorously whisk together the dry ingredients: flour, baking soda, baking powder, salt, cinnamon, and nutmeg (optional).

 3 Whisk together oil, sugar, eggs, then stir in pineapple, bananas, vanilla, 1 cup of pecans: In a separate bowl, whisk the canola oil, sugar, and eggs together until combined.
 Stir the pineapple, bananas, vanilla and one cup of the chopped pecans into the egg mixture and mix (do not beat).

 4 Fold wet ingredients into dry: Using a wooden spoon or spatula, fold the wet ingredients into the dry ingredients until just combined (do not over-mix).

 5 Pour into cake pans and bake: Pour the batter into the three prepared cake pans, taking care to divide evenly.
 Bake at 350°F on center racks of oven for 25-30 minutes or until a toothpick or knife inserted in the center comes out clean.

 6 Cool: Allow the cakes to cool in the pan on wire racks for 10 minutes.
 After 10 minutes, run a knife around the edges and remove the cakes from the pans.
 Cool completely on wire racks before frosting.